Internet banking for multi-product users: From complexity to clarity

 • Clear separation between personal and business products.

-• Familiar interface for users accustomed to older internet banking systems.
+Familiar interface for users accustomed to older internet banking

 Cons 👎